dominuskernel/dmk-playmusic/README.md

-# components-generator
+# dmk-playmusic

-It's a components generator
+dmk-playmusic component is a music player with custom options